-After the sample, I’ll show you how to set up your apology email as an autoresponder or canned reply in your customer support software, as well as a mass email in your email marketing software.
+After the sample, I’ll show you how to set up your apology email as an autoresponder or canned reply in your helpdesk software, as well as a mass email in your email marketing software.

 Then, I’ll break down the five parts of a business apology email and tips for crafting each one.